Radio Configurations

 • Overseas France: French Guiana, French Polynesia, Guadeloupe, Martinique, Mayotte, New Caledonia, Reunion.

-• Middle East and Africa: Botswana, Ivory Coast, Kenya, Mauritius, Namibia, Nigeria, Oman, Senegal, South Africa, Swaziland, United Arab Emirates.
+• Middle East and Africa: Bahrain, Botswana, Ivory Coast, Jordan, Kenya, Mauritius, Namibia, Nigeria, Oman, Saudi Arabia, Senegal, South Africa, Swaziland, Turkey, United Arab Emirates.

 • RC2: Brazil, Canada, Mexico, Puerto Rico, USA.